Hi everybody.

 Now this is a gestural practice.

-We're making marks,
+We're making marks.

-Telling a story or translating the energy of the soul to the surface and sometimes it can help a lot,
+Or translating the energy of the soul to the surface.

-That translation,
+That translation.

-To use your non-dominant hand.
+Use your non-dominant hand.

-I encourage you to do the same but also,
+I encourage you to do the same,

 Do it both ways.

-These are going to be very quick,
+These are going to be very quick.

 Gestural,